Qualify before you reply

 Drafts are starting points.
 The person posting should review every public reply before it leaves their account.

-A few high-fit replies every week can beat a pile of generic replies that feel automated.
+A few high-fit conversations every week can beat a pile of generic alerts that never turn into action.

 A good reply opportunity is not just a post that contains your keyword.
 It is a place where your product context can genuinely help the person reading.